 The Extended Fujita approach of Harding, Schuck & coworkers.
 Fujita20 provided the basis for converting a (differential) distribution g(s) of the sedimentation coefficient s into a (differential) distribution f(M) of the molecular weight M for linear polymers, based on the assumption that the polymers behave as randomly coiled polymers in solution, with b = 0.5 in Eq.
 (1).
-Harding, Schuck and colleagues8 provided a generalisation of this method to cover any conformation type (including spheres, rods and coils). g(s) is defined as the weight fraction of the species with a sedimentation coefficient between s and s + ds and f(M) is defined as the weight fraction of species with a molecular weight between s and s and and so where
+Harding, Schuck and colleagues8 provided a generalisation of this method to cover any conformation type (including spheres, rods and coils). g(s) is defined as the weight fraction of the species with a sedimentation coefficient between s and s + ds and f(M) is defined as the weight fraction of species with a molecular weight between M and M + dM.
+To transform g(s) vs. s to f(M) vs M firstly:

-$$g(s). ds = f(M). dM (2)$$
+$$g(s). \ ds = f(M). \ dM \tag{2}$$